Home Warranty Dishwasher Coverage: Repairs, Replacements & Exclusions

 Built-In Dishwashers

-Built-in dishwasher coverage typically includes all the core mechanical components listed in the section above, as long as the failure is due to normal wear and tear.
+Built-in dishwasher coverage typically includes all the core mechanical components listed above, as long as the failure is due to normal wear and tear.

 Portable & Countertop Dishwashers